 - A. Even with extremes of blood pressure, treat the medical emergency associated with hypertension ("treat the patient, not the number") - 1.
-Treat chest pain, pulmonary edema, or stroke according to standard protocols (pain control will usually improve BP significantly) - B. Do not use medication to treat asymptomatic hypertension - C. Do not treat hypertension in acute stroke - D. Obtain a 12 lead ECG for the hypertensive patient
+Treat chest pain, pulmonary edema, or stroke according to standard protocols (pain control will usually improve BP significantly) - B. Do not use medication to treat asymptomatic hypertension - C. Do not treat hypertension in acute stroke - D. Obtain 12 lead ECG if patient presentation suggests hypertension as a possible primary cause